CamRaff/milestone-project-1/README.md

 ### Images

-- All of the images (except the social media icons, which are from [Font Awesome](https://fontawesome.com)) used in this project were either taken or developed by staff members at Barca.
+- All of the images (except the social media icons, which are from [Font Awesome](https://fontawesome.com) and the browser title icon, which is from [Favicon](https://favicon.io/)) used in this project were either taken or developed by staff members at Barca.

 ### Core Content